Manage git connections in Gearset

 For the target, click Source control and confirm you've selected your gearset-academy repository

-Underneath the branch dropdown, click Create new branch from master
+Underneath the branch dropdown, click Create new branch from main

 Name the branch: case-description